jothepro/cpp-library-template/README.md

 ### Test

-This template uses [Catch2](https://github.com/catchorg/Catch2) for tesing.
+This template uses [Catch2](https://github.com/catchorg/Catch2) for testing.
 The Unit-tests are defined in `test`.

 - **Commandline**: To run just the unit-tests, you can run `conan build .. --test`.
 - **CLion**: Execute the `MyLibraryTest` target